 The Trust depends on the work of volunteers with diverse skills and experience, and funds its projects through donations, fundraising activities and by collaborating with like-minded organisations .
 It works closely with the Vanuatu government under Memoranda of Understanding with both Ministries of Health and Education.

 CANTERBURY CHARITY HOSPITAL TRUST

-Over those years the hospital has grown from a single day surgery unit in 2007 to a complex of three two storey buildings housing two theatres with recovery wards, consulting rooms, two oral surgery units, an endoscopy unit along with education and community meeting rooms.
+Over those years the hospital has grown from a single day surgery unit in 2007 to a complex of three two storey buildings housing two oral surgery/dentistry rooms, a general theatre with recovery ward, consulting and counselling rooms and an endoscopy theatre along with education and community meeting rooms.

 To be eligible for free treatment, the patients have been turned down by the public health system, do not have medical insurance and do not have the means to pay for their treatment.
 They also need a GP referral.

-The Charity Hospital’s services are completely free due to the tireless dedication of around 300 volunteer dentists, technicians, surgeons, nurses, anaesthetists, counsellors, administration and support staff who give up their time to help others.
+The Charity Hospital’s services are completely free due to the tireless dedication of around 300 volunteer dentists, oral surgeons, surgeons, nurses, anaesthetists, technicians, counsellors, administration and support staff who give up their time to help others.